mohamedashraf56/Docker-Project-ITI/README.md

-# A simple MERN stack application
+# A simple MERN stack application : ITI Supervisor: https://github.com/Ranaahmedit

 ### Create a network for the docker containers